Engineering and Science Professional Body Diversity and Inclusion Benchmarking

 Diversity and Inclusion (D&I) Progression Framework

-Launched on 15 December 2016, the D&I Progression Framework helps professional bodies track and plan progress on D&I.
+Launched in December 2016, the D&I Progression Framework is a unique tool that helps professional bodies track and plan progress on D&I across eight areas of professional body activity, including:

 Governance and leadership